julianjohannesen/Udacity-SQL-Notes/Lesson-7-SQL-Advanced-Joins.md

 ORDER BY 1 DESC
 ```

-I think the main lesson is that you should try breaking large queries into components
+I think the main lesson is that you should try breaking large queries into components and see if the result runs faster than a single large query.